Hematology

 How can it be detected?

-Nontrauma-related bleeding is usually not a problem as long as the platelet count remains above 20.000/mm3.
-Traumatic hemorrhage can appear when platelet counts range between 40.000 and 60.000/mm3.
-Coagulation tests are normal except a prolonged bleeding time.
+Non-trauma-related bleeding is generally not concerning as long as the platelet count remains above 20,000/mm3.
+However, traumatic bleeding can occur when platelet counts are between 40,000 and 60,000/mm3.
+Other routine coagulation studies are usually normal, except for a prolonged bleeding time.

-• Peripheral blood smear: Microscopic examination of the shape and size of platelets.
+• Peripheral blood smear: microscopic examination to assess the shape and size of platelets.

-• Basic urine test: If blood in urine is detected means a high-risk sign.
+• Basic urinalysis: detecting blood in the urine is a sign of high risk.

-Other tests, such as immunologic tests, will be performed by a hematologist depending on the case.
+Other tests, such as immunological evaluations, may be conducted by a hematologist depending on the specific case.

-Treatment is not required in patients with mild thrombocytopenia, and is reserved for cases with frequent bleeding due to thrombocytopenia or patients with platelet count below 20.000/mm3.
+Treatment is not necessary for patients with mild thrombocytopenia and is typically reserved for those experiencing bleeding due to thrombocytopenia or for patients with platelet counts below 20,000/mm3.
+The primary goal of treatment is to stop bleeding and raise the platelet count above 20,000/mm3.

-• Corticosteroids.
-Prednisone can be used for up to 6 weeks with a success rate of up to 80%.
-Dexamethasone can also be used in cycles.
-While long-term corticosteroid use may lead to side effects, prolonged treatments are rare nowadays, with closely monitored doses, duration, and side effect prevention protocols.
+• Corticosteroids: Prednisone can be used for up to 6 weeks, with a success rate of up to 80%.
+Dexamethasone may also be used in cycles.
+Although long-term use of corticosteroids can cause side effects, prolonged treatments are rarely necessary.
+Modern approaches closely monitor and manage dosage, duration, and side effects.

-• Splenectomy (Surgical removal of the spleen).
-Splenectomy is reserved for cases resistant to conservative therapy or those with hypersplenism.
-Provides a success rate of 60% to 80%.
-It is better to perform laparoscopy than laparotomy due to lower risk of complications.
-The main concern post-surgery is preventing infections by encapsulated germs, achieved through a pneumococcal vaccine every 5 years and immediate penicillin treatment at any sign of infection.
-The procedure carries higher risks for obese individuals, those over 60, and those with other associated diseases.
+• Splenectomy (surgical removal of the spleen): This is reserved for patients resistant to conservative treatments or those with hypersplenism.
+Splenectomy is rare in children and has a success rate of 60% to 80%.
+Laparoscopic splenectomy is preferred over laparotomy due to a lower risk of complications.
+After splenectomy, there is an increased risk of infections by encapsulated bacteria (e.g., pneumococcus), which is managed by administering pneumococcal vaccines every 5 years and using early antibiotic treatment (e.g., penicillin) at the first sign of infection.
+Splenectomy carries greater risks for obese patients, those over 60 years of age, and individuals with other underlying conditions.

-In cases where patients do not respond to these treatments, combinations of medications may be explored, or reconsideration of the ITP diagnosis might be necessary.
-Unfortunately, ITP cannot be prevented.
+If patients do not respond to these treatments, a combination of medications may be considered, or the diagnosis of ITP may need to be re-evaluated.

 Bibliography